nucleic/enaml/enaml/workbench/schema.rst

 	The fully qualified identifier of the extension point to which the extension contributes.
 This value must be a string.

-class
-	An optional path to the class which implements the extension.
-The class will be loaded by the writer of the extension point as required.
-	If this is provided, it must be a string of the form "pkg.module.Class" which points to a class implementing the interface required by the extension point.

-rank
-	An optional number used to rank this extension among other extensions contributed to the same extension point.
-The default is 0.

 id
-	An optional identifier for the extension.
-If this is provided, it must be a string in one of two forms:
+	The globally unique identifier for the extension.
+This value must be a string and can be provided in one of two forms:

 		- A simple string with no dots.
 With this form, the extension is assumed to belong to the namespace defined by the plugin id.